Resolvent estimates for spacetimes bounded by Killing horizons: Introduction

 \subsection{Relationship with previous work}

 The analogue of Theorem \ref{theo:maintheo} was first established for compactly supported perturbations of the Euclidean Laplacian in a landmark paper of Burq \cite{burq1998decroissance}.
-Subsequent improvements and simplifications in the asymptotically Euclidean setting are due Burq \cite{burq2002lower}, Vodev \cite{vodev2000exponential}, and Datchev \cite{datchev2014quantitative}, while Rodnianski--Tao \cite{rodnianski2015effective} considered asymptotically conic spaces.
+There have been subsequent improvements and simplifications in the asymptotically Euclidean setting \cite{burq2002lower,vodev2000exponential,datchev2014quantitative}, while Rodnianski--Tao \cite{rodnianski2015effective} considered asymptotically conic spaces.
+In a different direction, Holzegel--Smulevici \cite{holzegel2013decay} established logarithmic energy decay on slowly rotating Kerr--AdS spacetimes, which contain a Killing horizon of the type described here in addition to a conformally timelike boundary.
+However, their approach made heavy use of the symmetries of Kerr--AdS, and is not adaptable to our setting.

 Most relevant to the setting considered here are the works of Moschidis \cite{moschidis2016logarithmic} and Cardoso--Vodev \cite{cardoso2002uniform}.
 The former reference shows logarithmic energy decay on Lorentzian spacetimes which may contain Killing horizons, but importantly also contain at least one asymptotically flat end.
 There, the mechanism of decay is radiation into the asymptotically flat region.
 In contrast, asymptotically flat ends are not considered in the present paper, but we do allow spacetimes which contain Killing horizons as their only boundary components.
+We therefore stress that the results of \cite{moschidis2016logarithmic} are disjoint from those of this paper.

 Meanwhile, \cite{cardoso2002uniform} applies to a wide class of Riemannian metrics, including those with hyperbolic ends.
 There is a close connection between asymptotically hyperbolic manifolds and black holes spacetimes, first exploited in the study of resonances by S\'a Barreto--Zworski \cite{barreto1997distribution}.
 This relationship has attracted a great deal of interest, especially following the paper \cite{vasy2013microlocal} (for a survey of recent developments, see \cite{zworski2017mathematical}).